 Here’s What You Will Need To Make Our Deep-Fried Salmon Sliders

 Salmon.
-For this recipe, I used about two pounds of salmon with the skin removed.
+I used about two pounds of salmon for this recipe with the skin removed.
 I cut the salmon into 3-4 ounce pieces.
-If you’re not a salmon fan, this recipe is also great with cod, halibut, hake, or pollack.
+This recipe is also great with cod, halibut, hake, or pollack if you’re not a salmon fan.

 Flour.
 When it comes to flour, you have options; this recipe works well with all-purpose or gluten-free flour.